 READ THE DIRECTIONS BELOW CAREFULLY BEFORE STARTING!!

-On the linked page above, there are 20 photos.
-Choose 10 and write a caption for each in the box below the photo.
+On the linked page below, there are 20 photos.
+Choose 10 of the photos and write a caption for each in the box below the photo.

 You can make up the information in the caption (names, locations, etc.) but the caption MUST be in correct style, in the correct tense, with ALL of the necessary information included.

 Here are two examples of correctly written captions: